 Is feedback from key stakeholders and informants to the research accepted and genuinely considered by the core research team?
 Are efforts made to ensure that all available stakeholders' and informants' voices and accessibility considered equally, and that certain voices are not unjustifiably privileged over others?

-C. Research Dissemination.
+C. Research Dissemination

 Are key stakeholders and informants to the research given access to reports of a given project's progress and/or findings?
 Is such access in fact accessible (i.e., free and easy to locate)?

-VII.
-Summary of Findings

-VIII.
-Applied Implications

 (D) Relevance to Dissertation Topic

 The proposed review paper is motivated by the program of research I have pursued over the past three years.
 I intend to continue pursuing this program of research via my dissertation.
 This program of research is focused on developing comprehensive and intersectional intimate partner violence (IPV) prevention strategies specific to the experiences and needs of historically marginalized populations.